k2view-academy/K2View-Academy/articles/19_Broadway/04_built_in_actor_types.md

 <p><strong>DbLoad</strong> Actor, loads data into a database using INSERT, UPDATE or UPSERT (if supported).
 The interface used as input can be the same as for <strong>DbCommand</strong> Actor.</p>
 <ul>
 <li>The Actor supports named parameters with the parameter name inside ${}.
 Values are taken from the Actor's input parameters.</li>
-<li>In the case of INSERT, the actor also supports ordered parameters using the <strong>?</strong> as a replacement for the parameter.</li>
+<li>In an INSERT command, the Actor also supports ordered parameters using the <strong>?</strong> as a replacement for the parameter.</li>
 </ul>
 </td>
 </tr>